 In the spring of 1952 the last regular service was held at the Brick Church location.
 The St. Philips congregation was moved to the community house in the Happy Hill Garden Complex.
 Services were held there until April 5, 1959, when a new chapel located on the Corner of Mock and Vargrave Streets, was consecrated.
 The congregation remained in the Vargrave Street location until it learned that the plans for US Highway 52 would send the highway through the church property.
 Instead of building a new church the Southern Province located an existing one, the former Bon Air Christian Church on Bon Air Avenue.

-On May 4, 1967, the 144th anniversary Sunday of the congregation, our current church on Bon Air Avenue was formally dedicated and housed the congregation until it's 197th anniverary, when it returned to the Brick Church location in Old Salem.
+On May 4, 1967, the 144th anniversary Sunday of the congregation, the church on Bon Air Avenue was formally dedicated and housed the congregation until it's 197th anniverary, when it returned to the Brick Church location in Old Salem.

 For more information about St. Philips Church, please contact us at the church office at 336-770-5933 or visit Old Salem Museum and Gardens.